kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Data-Binding.md

 Using `DependencyProperty` extension property as part of the implementation guarantees the right dependency property is used.
 Validity is always preserved.

 I realize that the suggested version of Binding support is somewhat limited and can be difficult to use in real applications.
-But please be patient, [BindingMicroDSL later] in the series we'll have another post dedicated to Binding where we'll roll out a production-quality library.
+But please be patient, ([Binding: Growing Micro DSL]([[Binding:-Growing-Micro-DSL]])) in the series we'll have another post dedicated to Binding where we'll roll out a production-quality library.